fac-17/Where-Should-We-Meet/README.md

 an easy and unanimous way.

 ### Supporting User Journey
-As a user, I want to understand what this app is doing.
+- As a user, I want to understand what this app is doing.
-As a user, I want to be able to create an event that suits the occasion.
+- As a user, I want to be able to create an event that suits the occasion.
-As a user, I want to be able to invite the person I'm meeting to the app.
+- As a user, I want to be able to invite the person I'm meeting to the app.
-As a user, I want to find a location that is half way between me and my friend(s).
+- As a user, I want to find a location that is half way between me and my friend(s).
-As a user, I want to be shown my travel and arrival time.
+- As a user, I want to be shown my travel and arrival time.
-As a user, I want to be given a variety of venue options to choose from.
+- As a user, I want to be given a variety of venue options to choose from.
-As a user, I would like to be able to filter my results to fit my budget As a user, I want to choose between different route/transport options to get to the venue.
+- As a user, I would like to be able to filter my results to fit my budget.
+- As a user, I want to choose between different route/transport options to get to the venue.

 ### User Stories
 **Onboarding Page**